nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 /* @@author A0144919W */

 #### Undo previous action(s): `undo`
-Undo the latest change made to the task list.
+Undo the latest change made to the task list. <br>
 Format: `undo`

 > * Allows undo to up to unlimited previous changes to the task list

 #### Redo previous action(s): `redo`
-Redo the latest change that was reverted using undo.
+Redo the latest change that was reverted using undo. <br>
 Format: `redo`

 > * Allows redo to up to unlimited consecutive undo operations done